andres-jurado/audiophile-linux/README.md

 Ubuntu 18.04 64-bit > USB > Topping D10 > JDS Labs Atom (low gain) > Beyerdynamic DT-770 Pro 250 Ohm

 # Setup
-I listen to Tidal lossless through pulseaudio via Google Chrome (BTW, Tidal no longer requires Flash) and use pulseeffects to equalize my headphones.
+I listen to Tidal lossless through pulseaudio via Google Chrome and use pulseeffects to equalize my headphones.
 On occasion, I play bitperfect sound through Quodlibet.

 # Pulseaudio
 Here is the `git diff` of the changes I made from the default configuration of /etc/pulse/dameon.conf